 There is a gender gap in malnutrition...

 with women accounting for the majority of underweight and overweight adults in the world.
-244 million women are underweight, compared to 216 million men, and 375 million women are obese, compared to 266 million men.
-Further, 30% of women and 40% of pregnant women in the world suffer from iron-deficiency anemia.
-Nutritional deficiencies kill more women than men, and high body mass index also causes more deaths among women (2.3 million) than men (2.2 million), according to the Global Burden of Disease.
+According to 2016 data, 244 million women are underweight compared to 216 million men, and 375 million women are obese compared to 266 million men.
+Further, 42% of women and 38% of pregnant women in the world suffer from iron-deficiency anemia.
+Nutritional deficiencies kill more females than males - 138,000 versus 114,000, and high body mass index (BMI) causes more deaths among women (2.54 million) than men (2.48 million), according to the Global Burden of Disease.
 Malnutrition among women aged 15 to 49 is particularly concerning because of its impact on women's and children's health, as well as on labor force and on educational performance.
-Women who are malnourished (underweight or obese, and/or micronutrient deficient) are more likely to experience birth complications, including babies born preterm, with low birth weight, and/or congenital defects, and are at an increased risk of maternal and newborn death.
-This burden of death, combined with lower educational and job performance, costs governments up to 11% of Gross National Product (GNP), according to the Global Nutrition Report.
+Women who are malnourished (underweight or obese and/or micronutrient deficient) are more likely to experience birth complications, and give birth to babies born preterm, with low birth weight, and/or congenital defects.
+These babies have an increased risk of malnutrition and death in early childhood and beyond.
+An estimated 144 million children are stunted, 47 million are wasted, and 20 million are born with low birth weight each year.